aidang1003/sequoia-app/README.md

         `pip install -r requirements.txt`

+5. Change direcory to the frontend folder to install the js dependencies

+        `cd .\frontend`

+6. Install the js dependencies

+        `npm install`

 ## Best practices to maintain dependencies

 - After adding a new python dependency run the freeze script at the .\ProfileUserEngine level to update the requirements.txt